 Statistical Process Control (SPC)?

 SPC is controlling the process variation by using statistical techniques.
-In statistical techniques such as Control charts & Histograms are used so as to analyze the process & achieve & maintain a state of statistical control to get a product having no defect.
+Statistical techniques such as Control charts and histograms are used so as to analyze the process & achieve & maintain a state of statistical control to get a product having no defect.

 - Statistical Process Control (SPC)?

 - What is a Process?

 - Process Stability:

 - What are the Population and sample?